One of BACI’s key goals as an organization is to promote the social and economic inclusion of people with disabilities.

 Options are available for fully subsidized, accessible and integrated housing at Filby Court, Stride Place, Orchard Heights, Rosser and Madison.

 For information on BACI’s other subsidized housing, please contact our Housing Support & Property Manager at 604-515-7510.

 BACI has been providing accessible child care for over 20 years.
-For children aged 5 years and younger, we have 2 centres which offer full-time child care — Fair Haven and Variety Cariboo.
+For children aged 5 years and younger, we have 3 centres which offer full-time child care — Fairhaven, Little Eagles, and Variety Cariboo.
 Since 2008, we have been using BC’s Early Learning Framework as a cornerstone for our centres’ programming.

 Child Care Centre Fees:

-For more in-depth information, check out our Handbook for Families of Children.
+For more in-depth information, check out our Children’s Services Family Handbook.